Amazon’s Holiday Shipping Schedule for 2019

 - You will be charged for higher storage fees for unsold items in December

-Note: Date recommendations and estimates are subject to change.
+Note: Date recommendations and estimates for the 2019 Amazon holiday shipping schedule are subject to change.

 Amazon’s Most Celebrated Holidays in Q4: